24 great Barcelona tapas spots

 Poblenou needed a creative and youthful tapas bar that didn’t play bait and switch.
 El 58 serves a quality product with some imaginative recipes like the langostine and sweet chilli brochette.
-A big draw is the great value for money, seen in plates like the grilled prawns; while the phenomenal patatas bravas are a tribute to and variation of those at Bohèmic.
-El 58 is quite the pleasant spot with a splendid interior courtyard.
+A big draw is the great value for money, seen in plates like the grilled prawns; while the phenomenal patatas bravas are a tribute to and variation of those from the now-defunct Bohèmic.
+El 58 is quite the pleasant spot and boasts a splendid interior courtyard.

 Think of it not as a trek to the less-than-central neighbourhood of Nou Barris, but as a quest; queues outside are testament to the great value of the tapas.
 On especially busy nights you'll be asked to take a number, supermarket-style.
-Waiters will advise first-timers to start with 'chocos' (creamy squid rings), patatas bravas with allioli, 'llonganissa' sausage and 'tigres' (stuffed mussels).
-After which the world is your oyster, cockle or clam.
+Waiters will advise first-timers to start with 'chocos' (tender battered squid rings), patatas bravas with alioli, 'llonganissa' sausage and 'tigres' (stuffed mussels).
+After that, the world is your oyster, cockle or clam.

 Polleria Fontana isn't just a common chicken eatery.
 It's also not that close to the Fontana metro station.
 Instead it's a tapas bar/restaurant between the Fontana and Joanic metro stations.
 Owner/chef Nil Ros and his team are committed to traditional Catalan cuisine and home-made dishes using his granny's recipes.
 Everything is made fresh, and we found both the classic dishes and the tapas were well executed.
 They even do paellas.

-The restaurant gets its name from a series of dishes from around the world that you'll find on the menu, and which are all adapted with imagination, respect, and a talent that dares to play with textures and flavours without damaging the essence of the raw materials.
+The restaurant gets its name from a series of dishes from around the world that you'll find on the menu.
 For example, the fresh and fun tuna tataki with Asian aromas; octopus with Iberian 'tocino' (bacon fat) in thin slices, and saffron rouille sauce; or the skewer of Duroc pork and hummus with turmeric.
 Meats and fish, like the octopus, are cooked on the grill.
 If you love more typical tapas you'll also find cold tapas and the usual tinned accompaniments, along with croquettes, calamari and patatas bravas.
 And you'll find a good selection of meats that are smoked in-house.

-Xampanyet cava and vermouth all help to wash down their tapas which are simple but effective.
+Xampanyet cava and vermouth help to wash down their simple but effective tapas.
 Lined with coloured tiles, barrels and antique curios, the bar, popular with both tourists and locals, chiefly functions as a little slice of Barcelona history, and has been in the hands of the same family since the 1930s.

 This deli bar, which is reminiscent of Paral·lel in its heyday, is a great place to eat wonderful tapas – try the patatas bravas, the chicken salad and the cured sausage – while sipping on good wine.
 It’s also a nice place to sit on the terrace and do some serious people-watching.